BYUI451/Madi_boyz_docker_imageFromScratch/README.md

-# How to Create a Custom Docker Image from a Python Base Image
+# How to Customize a Python Base Image and Push to your Dockerhub
 ### **by Madi and the Boyz:**
 **Madi Woodard, Cody Martinson, Dave Moreno**